aidan-labs/Degrees-of-Books/README.md

 # Degrees of Books

-Find the shortest path between any two books through their similar books connections via the Goodreads book dataset.
+Find the shortest path between any two books through their similar books connections via the Goodreads books dataset.

 ## About

-This project visualizes the connection network between books using data from Goodreads.
+This project visualizes the connection network between books using data from the Goodreads books dataset.
 Each book is a node that connects to other "similar" books as determined by the Goodreads dataset (subjective from users), creating network graph.

 The graph structure includes:
 - **Multiple connections per node** - books link to several similar books